taimoor6864/Noised-Foveation/README.md

-This is the MATLAB implementation for the technique described in the paper; <br />
+This is the MATLAB implementation for our technique described in the paper; <br />
 **Taimoor Tariq, Cara Tursun and Piotr Didyk; [Noise-based Enhancement for Foveated Rendering](https://www.pdf.inf.usi.ch/projects/NoiseBasedEnhancement/), ACM Transactions on Graphics (SIGGRAPH 2022)**.

 Our algorithm is essentialy a human peripheral perception inspired technique to improve the quality of foveated rendering,